Plumbago

 Ceratostigma plumbaginoides

 Plumbago (Ceratostigma plumbaginoides) is a perennial suited to the Colorado Front Range.
-It matures to about 6–10 in tall and 12–18 in wide, needs low water, and prefers full sun to part.
+It matures to about 6–10 in tall and 12–18 in wide, needs low water, and prefers full sun to partial shade.
 Vivid cobalt-blue flowers late summer; foliage turns red in fall.

 Photos